mawngo/spring-libman-app/README.md

 - **admin** - account with role admin, can access every thing.
 - SYSTEM - no role.

-All generated user using same password: 1.
+All generated users using the same password: 123456.

 Role and permission will be auto generated and setup for each logic.
 There are some special permissions that you cannot
 delete: